 - Globalgayz.com contains information from news sites and LGBT+ tourists.
 You can find tourist information as well as news and information about the legal situation.
 You can find information from just about every country in the world, even if it is sometimes outdated or not very relevant for asylum cases.

 - IGLTA.org is the website of the International LGBTQ+ Travel Association.
 The website offers free travel information.
 The organisation behind the website works to promote equality and security within LGBTQ+ tourism worldwide.

 There are a number of regular channels that can potentially (but not exclusively) provide information on sexual orientation and gender identity in various countries:

 - Vluchtelingenwerk Vlaanderen’s Refugee Information Hotline answers all questions related to asylum seekers and refugees.

 - Would you like to know more about the asylum procedure in Belgium?
 Or would you like to accompany asylum seekers in a language they understand?
 Then take a look at Fedasil info – the official information platform for asylum seekers in Belgium.
 Among other things, you will find information about the asylum procedure.
-The website is only available in Belgium.
-You will find information in fourteen languages: Dutch, French, English, German, Arabic, Farsi, Pashtu, Russian, Spanish, Portugese, Albanian, Turkish, Somali and Tigrinya.
-Ten of these languages also have an audio version.
+You will find information in fourteen languages.

 - The European Country of Origin Network has an extensive search engine.
-Use search terms such as homosexuality, LGBT rights, etc.
+Use search terms such as homosexuality, LGBTI rights, etc.